jenkinsci/locale-plugin/README.md

 This feature is sometimes convenient for multi-lingual environment.

 ### Usage
-Under _Manage Jenkins > Configure System_ there should be a "Locale" section.
+Under _Manage Jenkins > Appearance_ there should be a "Locale" section.

 Here you can enter the _Default Language_: this should be a language code or locale code like "fr" (for French), or "de_AT" (German, in Austria).